search-openmobilesearch

 (f) is a person in whose case payment or deduction of tax has been deferred on ESOP

-(g) who has any brought forward loss or loss to be carried forward under any head of income
+(g) who has any brought forward loss or loss to be carried forward under any head of income.

-Please note that ITR-4 (Sugam) is not mandatory.
+Note:2 ITR-4 (Sugam) is not mandatory.
 It is a simplified return form to be used by an Assessee, at his option, if he is eligible to declare Profits and Gains from Business or Profession on presumptive basis u/s 44AD, 44ADA or 44AE.

 Forms Applicable